SabariKrishnaK01/PRODIGY-TASK-01/README.md

 🧠 Concepts Demonstrated

--Handling user input and output in Python
+- Handling user input and output in Python
--Use of conditional (if/else) logic
+- Use of conditional (if/else) logic
--Performing calculations with floating-point numbers
+- Performing calculations with floating-point numbers

 💻 Example Output

  Enter the temperature: 100
  Enter the unit (C/F/K): c

  Celsius: 100.00 C
  Fahrenheit: 212.00 F
  Kelvin: 373.15 K